 Cognitive behavioral therapy (CBT) is a scientifically-backed effective management option for the treatment of tinnitus.
 It works by teaching you strategies to challenge unhelpful thoughts about tinnitus, and replacing them with more rationale and helpful thoughts.
 Research suggests that CBT is effective for improving the quality of life for tinnitus sufferers, and can help reduce anxiety and stress.

 Private CBT from a trained professional can be difficult to access and afford.
-That’s where Tinnibot comes in!
-Tinnibot is an affordable chatbot tool that delivers cognitive behavioural therapy for tinnitus via an easily downloadable app.
-Tinnibot teaches you about your tinnitus and ways you can better manage your reaction to it.
+That’s where MindEar comes in!
+MindEar is an affordable chatbot tool that delivers cognitive behavioural therapy for tinnitus via an easily downloadable app.
+MindEar teaches you about your tinnitus and ways you can better manage your reaction to it.